jhoyos135/Liri_bot/README.md

 Node.js
 Axios
 Moment
-fs for loggin all your results
+Bunyan for loggin all your results

 # Instruction